 Mr. Hickes: Thank you, Mr. Speaker.
-On February 28, Mr. Joanasie, the Minister responsible for Community and Government Services spoke about looking for opportunities to access the Infrastructure Canada green funds on other Government of Nunavut projects.
-Specifically, for Qulliq Energy Corporation, any reduction in building costs can have a direct impact on energy rates in Nunavut.
+On February 28, Minister Joanasie, the Minister responsible for Community and Government Services, spoke about looking for opportunities to access the Infrastructure Bank of Canada green funds on other Government of Nunavut projects.
+Specifically for the Qulliq Energy Corporation, any reduction in building costs can have a direct impact on energy rates in Nunavut.

-Has Qulliq Energy Corporation apply for funding on any current projects.
-As the member noted from Sanirajak, there is accelerated costs for building, especially the hybrid models of power plants that we are looking at building.

-Has Qulliq Energy Corporation applied for funding on any current projects, and if not, why not?
+Has Qulliq Energy applied for funding on any current projects?
+As the member noted from Sanirajak, there are accelerated costs for building, especially the hybrid models of power plants that we are looking at building.
+Has the Qulliq Energy Corporation applied for any funding on any current projects and, if not, why not?
 Thank you, Mr. Speaker.